marcospgp/abstraction-and-reasoning/README.md

 `crop({ "contains-most-squares-of-color": "$least-used-color" });`

 The syntax is a very small subset of Javascript, and was designed to have a small enough scope that an AI could be taught to write programs in it.
-For the programs to be executed on an input grid, they must be interpreted by a bigger script, which is provided in this repo.
+For the programs to be executed on an input grid, they must be interpreted by a bigger script, which can be run using Node.js and is provided in this repo.

 ARC DSL is at an early stage of completion, but comes with 5 examples of solved ARC tasks.